Does it hurt?

 Can women still breastfeed after piercing their nipples?

-Piercing a woman’s nipples does not affect her ability to breastfeed.
+Piercing of the nipples does not affect the ability to breastfeed.
 The nipple is comprised of multiple milk ducts, not just one central channel.
 Your milk ducts have the ability to reroute themselves if faced with an impediment much in the same manner that blood capillaries divert around blockages.
-It has also been noted that women that have (or have had) their nipples pierced may even have a lower incidence of infections, irritation, or scar tissue from breastfeeding, probably from increased blood flow, hygiene, and simple “toughening up” of the skin.
+It has also been noted that those who have (or have had) their nipples pierced may even have a lower incidence of infections, irritation, or scar tissue from breastfeeding, probably from increased blood flow, hygiene, and simple “toughening up” of the skin.

-That being said, you will want to avoid getting pierced if you are currently nursing or think you may be pregnant, as you want your piercings to be fully healed before the little one goes anywhere near them—and getting pierced while pregnant is never recommended.
+That being said, you will want to avoid getting your nipples pierced if you are currently nursing (obviously), as you want your piercings to be fully healed before the little one goes anywhere near them.

 Can I still be pierced after breast surgery?